Towards More Robust and Accurate Sequential Recommendation with Cascade-guided Adversarial Training: Introduction

-In summary, our work makes the following contributions: \begin{itemize} \itemsep{0pt} \item We propose a novel adversarial training algorithm that uses the cascade effects to construct strategic adversarial examples during training. \item We conduct extensive experiments on four public datasets with two state-of-the-art sequential recommendation models.
-We show that, compared to standard model training and generic adversarial training, our approach produces more accurate recommendation models with superior model generalization and superior model robustness to realistic item replacement perturbations. \end{itemize}
+Our work makes the following contributions: \begin{itemize} \itemsep{0pt} \item We propose a novel adversarial training algorithm that uses the cascade effects to construct strategic adversarial examples during training. \item Through rigorous experiments on four datasets using two widely used sequential recommendation models, we demonstrate our approach outperforms standard and generic adversarial training in terms of accuracy, generalization, and robustness against realistic item replacement perturbations.